Japanese Film Festival, Roxy Cinema

 Ticket prices for Japanese Film Festival:

 $1.51 Booking Fee applies to online, phone & in house sales

 But what about if Wellington moves 'levels' again?

 To easily accommodate the potential of a 'level' move all pre-sales with be limited to 100 tickets for Cinema 1.
-This cap will be in place until Monday 19th October and if Wellington is still in level-1 we will release the remaining seats for sale.
+This cap will be in place until Tuesday 12th October and if Wellington is in level-1 we will release the remaining seats for sale.

 If we’re in Level-1, the cinemas will be available to seat to a sell-out.

 If we’re in Level-2, ushers will direct you to a seat to ensure appropriate social distancing – starting at Row-F for Cinema 1, and then moving back & forward from there.
 Please be in your groups before heading into the cinema and sit where you are told to help the ushers correctly seat everyone safely.